-Cathy’s work is supported by Arts Council Ireland, Dublin City Council, South Dublin Co.Co.
-Arts Office, Rua Red Arts Centre, Laois County Council, Laois Sports Partnership, Kildare Co.Co., The Dunamaise Arts Centre, Dance Ireland and Shawbrook Dance Centre.
+Cathy’s work has been supported by Arts Council Ireland, Dublin City Council, South Dublin Co.Co., Rua Red Arts Centre, Laois County Council, Laois Sports Partnership, Kildare Co.Co., The Dunamaise Arts Centre, Dance Ireland, Shawbrook Residency Programme and Dublin Fringe Festival.

 SYMPOSIUM IN PARTNERSHIP WITH FIRST FORTNIGHT | EUROPE

 LAST NIGHT A DJ SAVED MY LIFE was a symposium event concerned with Men, Movement and Mental Health, produced in collaboration with First Fortnight as part of their first European Mental Health, Arts and Culture festival.
 The symposium focussed on observing the barriers for men in accessing dance; exploring dance as a bio-psycho-social model of intervention within situations of isolation and incarceration; examining dance within the context of cultural diversity as a shift takes place within the youth dance landscape; recognising embodied practice within a mental health context or medical setting.
 The day will consist of live performances, films, talks, interactive presentations and panel discussions from National and International artists who have made work with, for or about communities of men.

 This work was made possible by an Arts Council – Dance Artist in Residence Award 2018/19 – supported by South Dublin County Council, Rua Red Arts Centre and First Fortnight Festival.